yoseftavakoli/another-iptv-player/README.md

 - [ ] EPG (Electronic Program Guide) Support
 - [ ] Favorites & Custom Playlists
 - [ ] Improved UI/UX

+## Contributing

+We welcome contributions!
+For guidelines and details, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 **Another IPTV Player does not provide any IPTV content or subscriptions.
 Use your own legal IPTV service.**